 It may seem counteractive to look towards big news outlets for story ideas.
 You may wonder what’s the point of scanning The New York Times for inspiration if the story has already been written and written well.
 The answer is to look at these stories and find a new angle.
-For example, I was reading a fantastic article in Vanity Fair about the world of “sugaring” (which if you must know is about young woman who trade sex for money with wealthy men).
+For example, I was reading a fantastic article in Vanity Fair about the world of “sugaring” (which if you must know is about a young woman who trades sex for money with wealthy men).
 The article was written beautifully, but while reading it I wondered if such a trend existed in travel; whether people swapped sex for free trips.
 Ends up the answer is yes!
 This made for a great story I wrote for The Culture Trip.
 The takeaway is this: just because a story has been written up doesn’t mean you can’t find inspiration to explore that topic in an entirely new way.

 9. Pull from Personal Experience